rodmontiel18/eadmin/README.md

 This project can help you to have a better control of your income and expenses, the project was build to save data in the browser memory, in order to reduce the number of requests to firestore, so, does not make petitions in every switch of route.

 ## Features
-- Add/remove/edit categories for both income and expenses
 - Add/remove/edit payment methods for your expenses
 - You can add/remove/edit periods where you can add both incomes and expenses between a range of dates
 - Into periods, you can add/remove/edit income and expenses, you can filter and sort for some criteria in the income and expenses table